 Being diagnosed with a long-term health condition can be frightening and disorienting.
-Once you move beyond the shock of the diagnosis, you have to learn how to deal effectively with the daily stresses of living with the illness.
+Once you move beyond the initial shock of your diagnosis, it’s helpful to learn how to cope with the daily stresses of living with your illness.

 Everyone is susceptible to the effects of stress.
-However, living with a long-term condition makes you particularly vulnerable.
-In addition to challenges you normally face, chronic illness adds new layers of stressors, such as:
+However, living with a long-term condition can make you particularly vulnerable.
+In addition to the everyday challenges that most people face, chronic illness adds new layers of stressors.
+For example, you may need to:

 You can take steps to maximize your quality of life and minimize the challenges of living with a long-term illness.
-Use the following strategies to guide you on your road to coping and regaining control.
+Use the following strategies to help you cope and regain control.

 Become a Self-Manager

-The all-encompassing nature of chronic illness and its disruption of life and plans can elicit a wide range of emotions.
-These responses include:
+The all-encompassing nature of chronic illness, and the ways it disrupts your life and plans, can elicit a wide range of emotions.
+These responses may include:

 Experiment with different ways of managing stress and painful emotions.
 When you find a technique that works, incorporate it into your daily or weekly routine.
 Some ideas include:

 - deep breathing